 This weekend on my magical farmers market venture I came across this bountiful, beautiful bunch of kale.
 I was conflicted about what to do with it, smoothie, soup or chips.
-So I made them all!!
+So I made them all!
 The soup turned out super delicious and now I want to share this delicious kale soup recipe with you!
 This kale soup is amazingly easy to make to and so beneficial for the body and the digestive system.
-I find soup is one of the best ways to get a whole bunch of vegetables into the diet, all combined together and deliciously creamy its hard not the grab seconds.
+I find the soup is one of the best ways to get a whole bunch of vegetables into the diet, all combined together and deliciously creamy its hard not the grab seconds.

-Kale when fully grown is coarse and strongly flavoured (which may account for that zing).
-When picked young the flavour is not as intense and the leaves are slightly more tender, making them great for salad (make sure to massage the leaves to soften them up a bit more and be wary of the goitrogens in them if you have any issues with your thyroid).
-Depending on the season and the quality of the soil the nutrients within in kale and its flavour and texture will differ.
+Kale when fully grown is coarse and strongly flavored (which may account for that zing).
+When picked young the flavor is not as intense and the leaves are slightly more tender, making them great for salad (make sure to massage the leaves to soften them up a bit more and be wary of the goitrogens in them if you have any issues with your thyroid).
+Depending on the season and the quality of the soil the nutrients within in kale and its flavor and texture will differ.
 It is most nutritious when grown during cooler months and in soil that requires a bit tough – the plant may have to work harder but it also reaps the benefits of being better for you and tasting yummier too!!

 - Kale was the food of common people in the Middle Ages in Europe.

 - Kale is derived from the Greek word kaulos, which means steam.

 - High in fiber (great aid to lower cholesterol and aid in digestion)

 - It is an incredibly high source of Vitamin K, A, C, manganese and copper

 - A very good source of vitamin B6 & B2, Calcium, Potassium and Vitamin E.

 - sulforaphane found in kale has been shown to increase the body’s detoxification enzymes — which may possibly aid in cancer treatment